 I also bought this inexpensive contraption to help with dust control when sanding, and while it is a little harder to move the sanding block around with the vacuum suction, it really does a great job of getting the dust into your vacuum rather than the rest of your house.
 You can also hold a shop vac hose under your sander while you work and that does help some too.

 Once both sides of your wall are sanded and smooth, use a drywall sealer primer and you can paint your wall!
 I would use a thicker nap roller (like 1/2″ to 3/4″) when painting over the drywall mud to give it a little bit of texture to match the surrounding walls (most walls have some texture from being painted a few times—you just don’t notice it until you see something really smooth right next to it!).
 But once your paint is dry, you can sit back and admire your work!

-Overall, it’s been a challenge to learn how to drywall, but I know it’s a skill that will come in really handy over the years … and like I said, don’t worry about having a perfect mudding technique as you get started!
+Overall, it’s been a challenge to learn how to drywall, but I know it’s a skill that will come in really handy over the years (I love this easy hack I learned to patch a hole in drywall)… and like I said, don’t worry about having a perfect mudding technique as you get started!
 You can always add more or sand more as needed and you’ll get better as you go.
 Now, go fill in that window or pass through and make it look like it was never there! xo.
 Laura